Services

 Procurement Journey

-How contractors translate a specification into a purchase order, and the role of wholesaler recommendations, price, and availability in final brand selection.
-Whether and why contractors substitute specified products, and how procurement varies by project type: new build versus renovation, public versus private.
+How contractors turn a specification into a purchase order, and the weight of wholesaler advice, price, and availability.
+Whether and why they substitute, and how procurement varies by project type.

 3